LensPlaysGames/Corth/README.md

 `cmake -S . -B build/`

 This will use CMake to build a build system with the default generator on your platform.

-The only assembly syntax supported right now is NASM, but that will change in the future. \